IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 When you have completed this exercise, you will understand how to:

-* Leverage Tekton pipelines with Kabanero collections to deploy applications to OpenShift
+* leverage Tekton pipelines with Kabanero collections to deploy applications to OpenShift

 ## Prerequisites